Esmonde and Larbey: Collaboration

 Esmonde and Larbey's first sitcom as a writing team came in 1966 with Room at the Bottom for the BBC.
 This followed the exploits of a group of maintenance men working for Saracens Manufacturing Company.
 Starting out as a pilot in the BBC's Comedy Playhouse programme, it lasted for one series the next year, starring Kenneth Connor, Deryck Guyler and Francis Matthews.

 The BBC radio comedy You're Only Old Once, also starring Deryck Guyler who appeared alongside Clive Dunn and Joan Sanderson, was broadcast between February 1968 and July 1969.

 Also in 1968, Esmonde and Larbey created Please Sir!, a situation comedy which starred John Alderton as a naive teacher thrown in at the deep end in a tough south London school.
 Rejected by the BBC, the series was accepted by London Weekend Television, whose head of comedy was then Frank Muir.

-The antics of Form 5C in Please Sir! led to Esmonde and Larbey being commissioned to write a sequel – The Fenn Street Gang – which followed the former school pupils as they tried to make their way in the harsh world outside.
+The success of Please Sir! led to Esmonde and Larbey being commissioned to write a sequel – The Fenn Street Gang – which followed the former school pupils as they tried to make their way in the harsh world outside.
 This starred David Barry, Peter Cleall and Carol Hawkins.
 Making his debut in series 1, George Baker made such an impression as a wide-boy villain that the prequel Bowler was launched in 1973.
 This lasted for one series and co-starred Fred Beauman, Renny Lister and Gretchen Franklin.

 In the early to mid-1970s, Esmonde and Larbey produced several lesser-known comedies, sometimes lasting no longer than a pilot.
 These include ITV's Cosmo And Thingy, set in prehistoric times featuring a cast of cavemen and cavewomen (based on a series of sketches they wrote for I'm Sorry, I'll Read That Again), and Football Crazy (also for ITV) which was a children's sitcom about the football team Wormwood Rovers.

 In 1975, Esmonde and Larbey created their best-known situation comedy: The Good Life, starring Richard Briers, Felicity Kendal, Paul Eddington and Penelope Keith.
 Set in Surbiton, London, it concerns itself with the attempts of Tom and Barbara Good (Briers and Kendal) to be self-sufficient after they decide to leave the rat race.
 It ran on the BBC until 1978, although it is still regularly repeated.
 At its peak, the show was attracting some 15 million viewers per week – nearly a quarter of the population at the time.
 The writers had "just picked it [Surbiton] at random", Larbey once admitted.
 "To be honest, we were just looking for something that sounded like suburbia in big capital letters."
 The show poked fun at the ideologies of both lead couples – the aggressively socially climbing Leadbetters and the self-sufficient (and self-satisfied) Goods.
 Larbey later said that while he was too impractical to embrace self-sufficiency, its general philosophy appealed to him.